 “I waited patiently for God to help me; then he listened and heard my cry.
 2 He lifted me out of the pit of despair, out from the bog and the mire, and set my feet on a hard, firm path, and steadied me as I walked along.
 3 He has given me a new song to sing, of praises to our God.
 Now many will hear of the glorious things he did for me, and stand in awe before the Lord, and put their trust in him.”

-Discouragement is a temporary feeling that occurs when somebody is not doing what they promised you they would do…or things are not going the way you thought they would or ought to go.
+Discouragement is a temporary feeling when somebody does not do what was promised…or things don’t go the way you thought they should.

 Deuteronomy 31:8 in the New International Version offers some great advice: